Google to launch own processor for upcoming Pixel phones | Technology

 Google to launch own processor for upcoming Pixel phones

+(https://bit.ly/37fXJtO) Shares of Qualcomm, the world's largest maker of wireless chips for smartphones, were down marginally in afternoon trading.
+Google said the next Pixel phone, 5a, would still have a Qualcomm processor.

-Alphabet Inc's Google will use processors designed in-house for its new Pixel phones launching later this fall, in a shift away from Qualcomm Inc's technology that has powered the tech giant's Android devices for more than 15 years.
+Alphabet Inc's Google will use processors designed in-house for its Pixel phones launching later this fall, in a shift away from Qualcomm Inc's technology that has powered the search giant's Android devices for more than 15 years.

 Last year, Apple Inc started using its own central processor designed for Macs, in a step away from chipmaker Intel Corp. (https://reut.rs/3lt7ZHr)